egeozanozyedek/bilkent_eee102/README.md

 # EEE102
-Lab work done in the course EEE102.
+Lab and project work done in the course EEE102.
 The code was written for the BASYS 3 FPGA and was written in VHDL.